 To put things into context:

-In ancient Europe, the rulers of the Byzantine Empire also used purple as the imperial color, for diplomatic gifts, and even for imperial documents and the pages of the Bible.
+In ancient Europe, the rulers of the Byzantine Empire also used purple as the imperial color for diplomatic gifts, and even for imperial documents and the pages of the Bible.

 The Renaissance saw purple become less favored by the monarchy and more by the professors of many of Europe's new universities.
 It was at this time that the Virgin Mary was usually depicted wearing purple robes.

-The 18th century saw lighter shades of purple being worn by rulers, like Catherine the Great, and members of the aristocracy, and rarely by ordinary people, because of its high cost.
-This changed in the 19th century when a British chemist accidentally created a purple-shaded aniline dye called mauveine or mauve.
+This changed in the 19th century when a British chemist accidentally created a purple-shaded aniline dye called mauveine, also known as mauve.
 Before this discovery, mauve was a color only the rich could afford but now it could be produced by the ton in a factory.

 Purple Colors: Psychology and Meaning

 Before the Muslim conquest of Constantinople, purple and violet were colors of piety and religious faith.
-Purple is also linked with penitence as Anglican and Catholic priests often wore purple stoles when hearing confessions.
-Purple is also associated with theology as senior pastors of Protestant churches and bishops of the Anglican Communion wear the color.
+Purple is also linked with penitence, as Anglican and Catholic priests often wore purple stoles when hearing confessions.
+Purple is also associated with theology, as senior pastors of Protestant churches and bishops of the Anglican Communion wear the color.

 That said: